Fr0sT-Brutal/awesome-pascal/README.md

 * [OnGuard](http://sourceforge.net/projects/tponguard) is a library to create demo versions of your Borland Delphi & C++Builder applications.
 Create demo versions that are time-limited, feature-limited, limited to a certain number of uses, or limited to a certain # of concurrent network users.

+* [StringSimilarity](http://code.google.com/p/theunknownones) is a package designed for some fuzzy and phonetic string comparison algorithms.
+So far implemented are the following algorithms: DamerauLevenshtein, Koelner Phonetik, SoundEx, Metaphone, DoubleMetaphone, NGram, Dice, JaroWinkler, NeedlemanWunch, SmithWatermanGotoh, MongeElkan.

 ## OS
 *Tools that help dealing with OS-specific internals*